dustinAI/hyperNFTmarket/README.md

 # How to use BatchMint:

-# Open another terminal in your hypernftmarket directory
+# Open a new terminal in your hypernftmarket directory
 Simply add the public folder, like this: cd hypernftmarket/public Run the command: node batch_mint.js "C:\your\folder\path\images"